 Early on, a company I founded received a lot of press (primarily newspaper coverage, magazine articles, blog posts).
 But we couldn’t convert that hype into paying customers. – Justin Jackson

-One of my former ventures was based around delivering gluten-free snacks by mail on a recurring basis.
+One of my former ventures was based around delivering gluten-free snacks by mail regularly.
 Many people loved the idea, and we received a lot of social shares and followers.
 We were even covered in Time, Wired, and TechCrunch amongst other publications.
 However, in the end, we closed our doors due to a lack of sufficient orders.
 We just didn’t nail a pain point by providing sufficient value.

 Validation via Audience